bingeli1212/nitrile-preview/doc/DOC-phrase.md

 - The frac phrase
 - The sup phrase
 - The sub phrase
+- The em-phrase
-- The em phrase
+- The math-phrase
 ~~~

-[ The img phrase ]
+# The img-phrase

 The "img" phrase is designed to allow for showing an external
 image with surrounding texts.
 It can also be used to create a